Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 There's so many repercussions.

-Apparently none of that was thought about.
+Apparently, none of that was thought about.

-Otherwise this wouldn't have taken place.
+Otherwise, this wouldn't have taken place.

-I mean, that's that see that that's the whole point.
+I mean, see, that's the whole point.

 None of that was considered.

-In fact, one of the stories, and there's so many out there, and again, you have to be real careful because I uh don't know what you can believe or not.
+In fact, one of the stories, and there's so many out there, and again, you have to be real careful because I don't know what you can believe or not.

 Okay, so obviously he's not thinking about that.